trevorghess/movie-database/README.md

 hab svc load core/sqlserver
 ```

-This will take several minutes to load since it is downloading and installing the .Net 2.0 runtime and installing SQL Server 2005.
+This will take several minutes to load since it is downloading and installing the .Net 2.0 runtime and installing SQL Server.
 While its loading, build this plan in a third PowerShell Administrator instance:

 ```
 cd C:\movie-database